Identity Theft Information

 Fullerton, CA 92634

-Never click on the link provided in an e-mail if you believe is fraudulent.
+if you believe it is fraudulent.
 It may contain a virus that can contaminate your computer.

 Criminals are working very hard not work.
 Using your money to finance their lifestyles.
 Please be careful and if something seems too good to be true, it probably is.
 Below is a list of recent scams you need to watch out for.
 All scams and fraud need to be reported to the local police department and your financial institution.
 After you have been a victim of a scam you will need to monitor your accounts and credit reports.

-Fake Employment Scams – Stay away from job posting wanting you make deposit or purchase cashier checks for money.
+Stay away from job postings wanting you to make deposits or purchase cashier checks for money.
 You should not give personal information or make deposits for strangers.
-You can lose a lot of money and become a victim of identity theft.
-Spends some time researching the jobs/companies from other search engines.
-Sometimes criminals use real company names and logos but post fake jobs.
+You can Lose a Lot of money and become a victim of identity theft.
+Spend some time researching the jobs/companies from other search engines.
+Sometimes criminals use real company names and Logos but post fake jobs.

 Wanting you to deposit cashier checks in order to transfer money or send them a check back